cfpb/design-system/docs/foundation/seal.md

       should be ¼” of the seal’s size.

       * Place the seal on a white background.
-The only other color the seal may be placed on is navy, and this is reserved for select cases, such as CFPB' flag.
+The only other color the seal may be placed on is navy, and this is reserved for select cases, such as the CFPB's flag.
     restrictions_do_not: >-
       * Don’t stretch or condense the seal.
 This weakens the brand.